janhaslik/Zorro/README.md

 ## Introduction

 Zorro is a versatile command-line tool designed for various cryptographic operations, including encryption, decryption, hashing, and RSA key management.
-Developed with simplicity and efficiency in mind, Zoro offers a user-friendly interface for securing sensitive data and managing cryptographic keys effectively.
+Developed with simplicity and efficiency in mind, Zorro offers a user-friendly interface for securing sensitive data and managing cryptographic keys effectively.

 ## Features